lukeed/sockette/readme.md

 > This is called when the connection has been established and is ready to send and receive data.

+> **Important:** Sockette will forget the number of previous reconnection attempts, so that the next time connection is lost, you will consistently retry `n` number of times, as determined by `options.maxAttempts`.

 #### options.onmessage
 Type: `Function`